Kareem Hunt apologizes, says he never spoke with NFL officials about assault

 Former Kansas City Chiefs running back Kareem Hunt acknowledged lying to the team about his role in a February assault and said the NFL never attempted to interview him during its investigation.
-In an interview with ESPN, Hunt apologized to the woman he was seen kicking in security camera video published by TMZ Sports published it Friday.
+In an interview with ESPN, Hunt apologized to the woman he was seen kicking in security camera video published Friday by TMZ Sports.

 "To be exact, it don't really matter what happened.
 I was in the wrong," Hunt said.
 "I could have took responsibility and made the right decision to find a way to de-escalate the situation."